inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 - [send](#send): Send data to another widget.
 - [subscribe](#subscribe): Subscribe to data changes in the system.
 - [switch](#switch): Execute different actions based on conditions.
-- [transform](#transform): Transform the data using e.g. MongoDB's Aggregation Pipeline logic.
+- [transform](#transform): Transform the data using MongoDB's Aggregation Pipeline logic.
 - [wait](#wait): Adds a delay before executing the next action.
 - [write](#write): Writes a value to an object.